mojahid-t17/react-career-hub/README.md

 ##React Career Hub

 **Description:
--Using React router develop this project with responsive design -Load the data of jobs from JSON API
+-[Using React router develop this project with responsive design ] -Load the data of jobs from JSON API
 -users can see the jobs details clicked on the button -can apply for the job in one time